 Windsor Great Park

-If you are feeling energetic, you could hike the Long Walk from Copper Horse Statue up to Windsor Castle, weekend home to the Queen.
-Make sure, you keep an eye out for wildlife, especially the free-roaming deer.
+If you’re feeling energetic, you could hike the Long Walk from Copper Horse Statue up to Windsor Castle, weekend home to the Queen.
+The walk passes through the Deer Park, so keep an eye out for the free-roaming deer.

 Wellington Country Park